11 Crazy New Pizza Toppings You Won’t Be Able to Resist

 Sure, you've been eating your pizza with extra cheese, pepperoni, and mushrooms for years, but that's child's play compared to the craziest new pizza toppings out there.
 Forget pineapple, there's a ton of other wild stuff happening out there.

 Does corn pizza seem totally crazy to you?
-You're probably more used to veggie pizza toppings like sun dried tomatoes or olives, but some fresh roasted sweet corn is actually delicious on a classic pizza thanks to its delicately sweet flavor.
+You’re probably more used to veggie pizza toppings like sun dried tomatoes or olives, but some fresh roasted sweet corn is actually delicious on a classic pizza thanks to its delicately sweet flavor.
 If you want add a little zest to your corn, try adding some chili flakes to give your pie a sweet heat.
-And speaking of toppings, you haven't lived until you've tried these mouthwatering toppings for grilled corn.

 Remember that old adage that seafood and cheese never go together by Italian culinary tradition?
 Apparently, American pizza experts are throwing that to the wind, because trend-setting pizza chains like Artichoke Basille Pizza in New York are topping their famous pies with real lump crab meat and people are loving it.
 Crab meat is loaded with zinc, so you can tell yourself a slice isn’t the worst decision you could make today.

 People are going crazy for Sriracha sauce-topped pies, thanks to the gentle heat of this popular pepper-infused topping and low-calorie content.
 Asian and Italian flavors may not seem like a natural fit for pizza toppings, but one bite of a fresh pizza drizzled in spicy Sriracha sauce will make you question what other weirdly wonderful flavor combos you’ve been missing out on.
 If you’re wondering how to pronounce it, you’ll want to read this guide to hard to pronounce popular foods.